tinyazure/The-Look-eCommerce-Earnigs-Report-One-Pager-version-/2_Active_Customers_2Q2025.md

-## 3rd task
+## 3rd Task:
- *Aggreate the list using subquery and count.
+  * Aggregate the results from the previous query to get the total number of active customers and orders in 2Q 2025 using subquery.
- *To be more insightfull we will also calculate the average order made by each customer
+  * Average number of orders made by each active customer in that period will be added for more insights and context.
 ```sql
 select
   count(user_id) as count_user_id,